RobinBoers/nemo-open-in-vscodium/README.md

 So, for adding the `Open in VSCodium` option, you just need to place the file `vscodium.nemo_action` in the `actions` folder in the mentioned directory.

+This repo has files for both VSCode and VSCodium.
+VSCodium is the FOSS binary for VSCode.

 # Installation

+## Open in VSCodium

 ```shell
 sudo wget https://raw.githubusercontent.com/RobinBoers/nemo-open-in-vscodium/master/vscodium.nemo_action -O ~/.local/share/nemo/actions/vscodium.nemo_action